BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   Slaughterdome missions (or rather, in the Slaughterdome areas).
 That might be especially helpful in Murderlin's Temple.
 * Make a Reborn-compatible version of this
+* I feel like too many of the New Pandora troops drop from the badass pools, given that there tend to be quite a few of them together.
+Various fights have 3+ snipers, etc.  Leaving it for now, but may nerf later...

 Other Notes
 ===========